McCormick Field Raceway: Grand National

 NASCAR's top series only raced once at McCormick Field.
-A likely reason for the abbreviated run was a large obstacle the drivers had to avoid.
-Built around the tight confines of a baseball field, drivers had to pay particularly close attention.
+A likely reason for the abbreviated run was that it was built around the tight confines of a baseball field, and drivers had to pay particularly close attention.
 Lee Petty was running near the front during a heat race at the track when a bump from Cotton Owens sent him into the first-base dugout.
 The team repaired Petty's car in time for the main event and he finished one lap down in fourth place.
 Jim Paschal won driving a car owned by Julien Petty, Lee's brother.

 Convertible Division

 Curtis Turner won the 1956 and 1957 NASCAR Convertible Division races which were the only two races held at the track.